+Fundraiser opportunities.

-Fundra Jog-A-Thon in the fall usually around the 1 st of October Read-A-Thon in February Kroger Neighborhood Rewards Club Other (sponsored by different organizations in the school (i.e. PTO, NHS, Athletic Boosters) ANNUAL BENEFIT DINNER All parents are invited to the annual Benefit Dinner which is usually held the first part of April.
-The purpose of the dinner is not only to raise funds for the school through the silent/live auctions, but also to bring awareness to the community, to raise monthly support for the school, and to encourage new student registration. e check the school facebook and website (www.hillsborochristianacademy.org for on the fundraisers.
-HOURS OF OPERATION Regula ar School Hours: The school office is open from 8:00 - 3:30 PM All classes begin at 8:30 AM Dismissal begins at 3:00 PM for Elementary; 3:15 MS/HS delaye delay.
-Starts: d weather days, rather than close school, the standard procedure will be to observe a ed start.
-Normal procedures - if Hillsboro City is on a 2-hr delay, HCA will observe a 1-hr If Hillsboro City is on a 1-hr delay, HCA will observe a normal schedule.
-Very rarely will observe a 2-hr delay.
+- $\Box$ Jog-A-Thon in the fall usually around the 1st of October - □ Read-A-Thon in February - □ Kroger Neighborhood Rewards Club - Other (sponsored by different organizations in the school (i.e. PTO, NHS, Athletic Boosters)

+ANNUAL BENEFIT DINNER

+All parents are invited to the annual Benefit Dinner which is usually held the first part of April.
+The purpose of the dinner is not only to raise funds for the school through the silent/live auctions, but also to bring awareness to the community, to raise monthly support for the school, and to encourage new student registration.

+Please check the school facebook and website (www.hillsborochristianacademy.org for news on the fundraisers.

+HOURS OF OPERATION

+Regular School Hours:

+- $\Box$ The school office is open from 8:00 3:30 PM - □ All classes begin at 8:30 AM - Dismissal begins at 3:00 PM for Elementary; 3:15 MS/HS

+Late Starts:

+On bad weather days, rather than close school, the standard procedure will be to observe a delayed start.
+Normal procedures - if Hillsboro City is on a 2-hr delay, HCA will observe a 1-hr delay.
+If Hillsboro City is on a 1-hr delay, HCA will observe a normal schedule.
+Very rarely will HCA observe a 2-hr delay.

+- □ 1-hr delays school will begin at 9:15 AM - □ 2-hr delays school will begin at 10:15 AM